 - Bake on a parchment lined baking sheet at 350 for 10-12 minutes.

-- As soon as cookies come from oven, re-press the center of the cookies to make an indent as they will risen.
+- As soon as cookies come from the oven, re-press the center of the cookies to make an indent as they will rise.

 - Fill the indention with caramel and return to the oven until the caramel spreads and is smooth on top.